Neesh774/TerraBot/README.md

 # Beano
 Beano is a general purpose discord bot I made for the [Arcade Cafe Server](https://discord.gg/CTfkUtXyTA).
-It will log most important events, has moderation features, fun commands, a starboard, and an economy.
+It will log most important events, has moderation features, fun commands, and a starboard.